starling021/ehtools/README.md

 > # Uiecache | <img src="https://img.shields.io/badge/utility-uiecache-lightgray.svg">

-Uiecache (uninstall ehtools cache) - the utility that can help you to clean/uninstall ehtools cache like login logs or .config files!
+Uiecache (uninstall ehtools cache) is an utility that can help you to clean/uninstall ehtools cache like login logs or .config files!

     Usage: uiecache [OPTION...]
     Copyright (C) 2019, Entynetproject.
 All Rights Reserved.